 Who benefits from knee or hip replacement surgery?

-The most common reason to have knee or hip replacement surgery is severe arthritis pain that limits your activities.
-Your doctor may recommend replacement surgery if:
+The most common reason to have a knee or hip replaced is to provide relief from severe arthritis pain that limits your activities.
+Your doctor may recommend replacement surgery when:

 Pain prevents you from sleeping or doing normal activities